eggheadio-projects/egghead-egghead-talks-designing-for-inclusive-user-experience/README.md

 While these tools are awesome, the best way to test if your website is accessible is to use it the same way a user will.

-Use the `Tab` key to navigate the entire website, make sure that everything is readable, and that everything works.
+Use the `Tab` key to navigate the entire website; make sure that everything is readable, and that everything works.

-For screen readers you can use:
+For screen readers, you can use:

 - [NVDA ( Windows)](https://www.nvaccess.org/about-nvda/)
 - [JAWS (Windows)](https://www.freedomscientific.com/products/software/jaws/)